Aders's duiker: Ecology and behavior

 The species is very shy, alert, and sensitive to sound.
 As a result, common methods of hunting include the brute-force method of driving the duikers into nets with dogs, or silent ambush at feeding sites.

 Aders's duikers live in coastal forests, thickets and woodlands, where they eat flowers, leaves, and fruit which has fallen from the forest canopy.
 The species appears to be diurnal, as it is rarely seen active at night.
 Typical feeding patterns are from dawn to late morning, which is followed by a period of rest and rumination.
 At midafternoon, Aders's duikers generally become active, and will continue foraging until nightfall.

 They are generally solitary or found in small groups of two or three.
 They often pick up scraps dropped by monkeys and birds foraging in the trees.

-The species shows a particular dependence on the flowers and berries which grow prolifically from trees common to the area, such as ebony (Diospyros consolataei), kudu berry (Cassine aethiopica) and bush guarri (Euclea schimperi), and bushes such as turkey berry (Canthium spp.) and Polyspheria.
+The species shows a particular dependence on the flowers and berries which grow prolifically from trees common to the area, such as ebony (Diospyros consolatae), kudu berry (Cassine aethiopica) and bush guarri (Euclea racemosa), and bushes such as turkey berry (Canthium spp.) and Polyspheria.
 In addition to these, they will eat sprouts, buds, and other fresh growth found at ground level.
 This duiker species can apparently manage without drinking, getting most of the hydration they need from their diets.

 These duikers have extremely specific habitat requirements, being found only in areas of old-growth thicket, with the highest population densities (11.4±5.18 per km2) recorded in relatively undisturbed high thicket.
 However, Kanga (1999) did report some Aders's duikers in secondary thicket.
 In the Arabuko-Sokoke Forest in Kenya, Aders's duikers inhabit regions of Cyanometra forest.

 Not much is known of its reproductive habits, although they may breed all year long.

 Conservation

 They are threatened by habitat destruction, feral dogs, and overhunting.
 They are particularly sought by humans due to their soft skin and meat.
 The population in Zanzibar had declined from 5000 in 1983 to 640 in 1999, and it will probably continue to decrease rapidly.
+They are listed as vulnerable by IUCN.
 In Kenya, the duiker is present at very low densities, though the decline is probably not as severe as the other population.

 Several conservation plans have been made, and a captive-breeding program has been proposed.